 Let’s explore the different types of breadcrumbs, how you might use them and their various implications in terms of how they might prove beneficial to your SEO efforts.

-Breadcrumbs allow a user to retrace their steps from your home page to the page that they’re currently viewing.
+Breadcrumbs allow a user to retrace their steps from your home page to the web page that they’re currently viewing.

-They can reflect the structure of your website, a logical path or attributes of the current page.
+A breadcrumb trail can reflect the structure of your website, a logical path or attributes of the current page.

-2. Path Breadcrumbs – This type of breadcrumb represents the various logical paths that a user could use to reach a page.
+2. Path Breadcrumbs – This type of breadcrumb trail represents the various logical paths that a user could use to reach a page.

 That means multiple breadcrumbs can lead to the same page.